A 11 day Women's Walking Retreat in the foothills of Eastern Nepal with Everest Summiteer Brigitte Muir and Women's Mentor Juliette Robertson

 Who am I kidding… I so want to go but I cant rough it for 10 days!

-We will be in comfy twin share tents with mattresses for 6 nights.
+We will be in comfy twin share mountain tents with foam mattresses on the floor for seven nights.
+What an adventure!
 If you have a favourite sleeping bag, do bring it along.
 Otherwise, we will hire you one . . .

 I bet you that once you have decided to come, you will like us feel: